Convert Centistokes to Square feet per second

 When do you need to convert between Centistokes and Square feet per second?

-An imperial unit of kinematic viscosity used in US fluid-mechanics textbooks and petroleum engineering.
+An imperial unit of kinematic viscosity equal to ≈ 0.
 Centistoke and Square foot per second are both kinematic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.